FrancescoGonzalez/final-project-m320/readme.md

 For more usability with a Front-End, on every controller I added a `@CrossOrigin` annotation, to permit the access from a different origin.

+The application runs on `localhost:8080` and if you like I created a frontend for this project, you can find it [here](https://github.com/FrancescoGonzalez/final-project-m320-webapp)

 ## Endpoints

 The application has the following endpoints: